coldshrine/study-notes/books/effective-java.md

 ### Strive for failure atomicity

 Generally speaking, a failed method invocation should leave the object in the state that it was in prior the invocation.

+The simplest way is to design immutable objects, where failure atomicity is free.